AOR vs. EOR: Everything You Need To Know

 Given the easy access to talent from around the world, it doesn’t always make sense to restrict your recruitment efforts to your geographic location.
 You might want to consider international employees as you grow your team.
 However, you will still need to account for different areas of responsibilty, labor laws and tax regulations as you do so.

 The EOR definition: Employer Of Record services enable you to hire compliantly in different countries, without having to set up a legal entity in every new location.
-The Employer Of Record EOR acts on your behalf to function as an employer for the independent contractors you hire internationally.
+The Employer Of Record EOR meaning is that it acts on your behalf to function as an employer for the independent contractors you hire internationally.
 Any agency that fulfils this function is essentially an EOR – for example, think of an employment agency that staffs out your team with temporary workers or an umbrella agency that manages contractor tax withholdings and payments.

 AOR vs. EOR: The key differences

 There are obviously many similarities between these services, so it can be difficult to identify which one you need.
-Understanding the key differences between an AOR and an EOR will help you make your decision.
+Understanding the key differences between an AOR and EOR meaning will help you make your decision.
 Take a look.

 AOR vs. EOR |